 In addition to his maritime practice, Doug has engaged in litigation on behalf of providers and insurers against Department of Health agencies on both Medicare and Medicaid claims.
 He has acted as local counsel in federal litigation with claims involving trademark and patent.
 Doug has also served as the legal adviser to the Association of Diving Contractors International, Inc. since 1991.

 Doug has had the honor of serving as the 2022-2023 Chair of the ABA TIPS Admiralty and Maritime Law Committee.
 He is a member of the FBA Admiralty Section since its inception.
 He served as FBA Chapter President on two separate occasions as well.
 Doug is also a Proctor with the Maritime Law Association.
 Over the past 40 years, Doug has co-chaired various maritime seminars as well.
 He is a frequent speaker on the topic of oilfield and maritime contracts and litigation at forums hosted by law schools, universities, bar associations, and trade and business organizations.

-In his non-day job, Doug has been a classical, folk, rock, blues and finger-style guitarist for most of his life.
-On the rare occasions where you have been placed on hold when calling in, you are listening to music composed and played by Doug.
+Doug has been a classical, folk, rock, blues, and finger-style guitarist for most of his life.
+In the rare instances where you have been placed on hold when calling in, you are listening to music composed and played by Doug.